Iam-Tech02/graphql-mongo/readme.md

    PORT=4000
    ```
    **Note:** Use MongoDB on localhost and not Atlas, as certain functions require a top-tier Atlas plan.
+4. Seed the database:
+   - A CSV file is provided in the test task and can also be found in the `seed` folder.
+   - Use MongoDB Compass to import the CSV file and seed the data into the database.
-4. Start the server:
+5. Start the server:
    ```sh
    npm run dev  # or use yarn dev
    ```
-5. Access GraphQL Playground at:
+6. Access GraphQL Playground at:
    ```
    http://localhost:4000/graphql
    ```